Keytnknd/Projeto-3-7/README.md

-# Projeto-1-7
+# Projeto-3-7
-Functioning of Leds, Button and 7 Segments Display
+Implementation of Leds, Button and 7 Segments Display Implementation of LCD display